Dhevyoung/NORTHWIND-TRADER-SALES-ANALYSIS/README.md

 ## PROBLEM STATEMENT
 1. Top 3 Products ordered in high quantity
 2. Total number of orders placed by each companies
+3. The rate of need of a products across all countries
+4. Top 10 products being ordered across the years